National Register of Historic Vessels (NRHV)

 - Vessels previously registered on the NRHV

-OWL also includes vessels previously registered on the NRHV which have now migrated abroad or have left the UK for a period in excess of 3 consecutive months.
+OWL also includes vessels previously registered on the NRHV which have now migrated abroad or have left the UK for a period of more than three consecutive months.
 Owners should let us know of any relocation of this kind so we can amend the status accordingly.

 The National Archive of Historic Vessels (NAHV)